 For clients who want additional service, there is also the eToro Club.
 The Silver tier gets a dedicated account manager, while Gold adds access to market analysis, eToro credit lines, and live webinars.
 Platinum adds private trading signals, an eToro debit card, and no withdrawal fees.
 Platinum+ adds exclusive access and personal analysts.
 Finally, Diamond members are exempt from exchange fees and receive exclusive event invitations.

 A demo account is also available.

 Overall, the platform should be simple and intuitive enough for beginners while offering advanced traders the features they expect to find.
-The only caveat is that those who need extensive analytics tools may wish for more as they review eToro.
+The only caveat is that those who need extensive analytics tools may wish for more as they review.

 Potential users who want to review eToro before signing up will also appreciate the ability to view the WebTrader before doing so.
 This allows potential clients to make an informed decision even before signing up for the demo account.

 Additionally, eToro has a Customer Service page that allows you to contact its team.
 This page diverts you based on whether you are a visitor or an existing user.
 From there, you can open a new ticket.
-It is also possible to contact eToro via social media, including on LinkedIn, Facebook, Twitter, Instagram, and YouTube.
-Additionally, eToro has an office in Canary Wharf in London, with a local UK phone number.
+It is also possible to contact them via social media, including on LinkedIn, Facebook, Twitter, Instagram, and YouTube.
+Additionally, they have an office in Canary Wharf in London, with a local UK phone number.

 Bank Wire Transfer